By: Brett Shainfeld

-Any product that falls under a warranty and suffers from manufacturing defects can be labeled a lemon, like a toothbrush or kitchen appliances mentioned earlier in this article.
+Any product that falls under a warranty and suffers from manufacturing defects can have your car labeled a lemon, like a toothbrush or kitchen appliances mentioned earlier in this article.
 These things fall under the federal protection of the Magnuson-Moss Warranty Act, which protects consumers from the purchase of faulty items.
 If you inadvertently buy something that keeps breaking on you every time you try to use it, you aren’t stuck with that item forever.
 Manufacturers are required to fix it at no charge to you, replace it with a new item, or give your money back.

 Though most consumer products can be considered lemons if they don’t operate properly, it’s a term most often reserved for faulty cars.
 Statistically, about 1% of new cars each year are lemons.
 That may not sound like a lot, but it translates to about 170,000 cars every year — which means 170,000 consumers who think they’re buying a new car end up in a nightmare cycle of repairs.

 The requirements for what makes a car a lemon will vary depending on the state you live in.
 Knowing your state’s lemon law is an important part of being protected as a consumer, and it gives you warning signs to look out for in case you’re hoping for compensation from the manufacturer.